 You may be wondering how you should care for your body if you’re pregnant.
 Should you book an appointment with a provider ASAP?
 Stop eating sushi?
 Double down on your prenatal vitamins?

 “As soon as you know that you want to become pregnant, you should be taking a prenatal vitamin.
-If you haven’t been, start taking one as soon as you get pregnant,” says Chloë Lubell, a certified nurse midwife with Cosmos Midwifery in Brooklyn, NY.
+If you haven’t been, start taking one as soon as you get pregnant,” says Chloë Lubell, a certified nurse midwife with Cosmos Midwifery1 in Brooklyn, NY.

-So you don’t have to reach out to a provider right away.
-Still, says Lubell, if you want to, you can.
-“If you’re worried, you can always say ‘Hey, I want to check in with someone now.”
-You can have a phone call with a provider or message them through an online portal.
-If you are uncomfortable or if you are nauseous, you don’t have to grin and bear it.
-You can reach out and say, “I need some support around my nausea, my anxiety, my extreme fatigue or other symptoms you might feel in the first trimester,” she explains.
+“If you’re worried, you can always say, ‘Hey, I want to check in with someone now.’
+You can have a phone call with a provider or message them through an online portal," she explains.
+"If you are uncomfortable or if you are nauseous, you don’t have to grin and bear it.
+You can reach out and say, ‘I need some support around my nausea, my anxiety, my extreme fatigue,’ or other symptoms you might feel in the first trimester.”

 If you’re worried or anxious about your pregnancy, you may want to have an ultrasound.
 In general, an ultrasound will not show anything in the uterus until about 5.5 to 6 weeks gestation and a heartbeat will likely not be visible or audible until about 7 to 8 weeks.